mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 If you are used to Tailwind CSS and want to use it together with the MUI components, you can start by cloning the [Tailwind CSS](https://github.com/mui-org/material-ui/tree/master/examples/tailwind) example project.
 If you use a different framework, or already have set up your project, follow these steps:

-1. Add Tailwlind CSS to your project, following the instructions in https://tailwindcss.com/docs/installation.
+1. Add Tailwind CSS to your project, following the instructions in https://tailwindcss.com/docs/installation.
 2. Remove the Tailwind's `base` directive in favor of the `CSSBaseline` component provided by `@mui/material`, as it plays nicer with the MUI components.

 **index.css**